 -

-Day 2, travel from Barcelona to Paris by high-speed TGV Duplex, leaving Barcelona Sants at 10:33 and arriving Paris Gare de Lyon at 17:18.
+Day 2, travel from Barcelona to Paris by TGV Duplex

+The TGV has a cafe-bar, power sockets at all seats & free WiFi.
 Book an upper deck seat for the best views as the train rolls past colonies of flamingos on the étangs in southern France, then speeds along the scenic Rhone Valley towards Paris.
-There's a cafe-bar on board and power sockets at all seats.

 Cross Paris by metro or taxi, just 2 stops on RER line D. Why not have an early dinner in Paris and catch a later Eurostar?
 The Brasserie Terminus Nord (www.terminusnord.com) is good and typically French, and it's directly opposite the Gare du Nord.